Sunday Potager Palaver #22 ( A Fresh Spring)

 This week, I made the loveliest discard French bread loaves.
 This discard sandwich bread is equally amazing, as are these one hour buns.
 All of these recipes are from Amy Bakes Bread.

 If you are making sourdough with cup measurements and not getting the results that you would like, you really need an inexpensive kitchen scale.
 It truly makes all the difference!
 My recipes are always bang on perfect now, I used to worry a lot about the flour especially… too much, too little, but if you use grams, it is always perfect.
-This is the one that I have, this one is an Amazon favourite (great price), and this one is on sale at almost half price!

 The snow is back, but hopefully not for long!